Getting Your Financial House in Order in 2020

 I Have Extra Money.
 What Should I Do With It?

-Lucky you!
-I wrote a lengthy post on the topic in the past, but in essence you should have several things.
+In essence you should have several things.
 First, you should have an emergency fund with a few months expenses in cash.
-Then, you should be fully maxing out your company's 401k matching policy, if they have one.
-If not, then you can contribute up to $6,000 ($7,000 if you're over 50 years old) a year in an IRA (consider TD Ameritrade, which offers both traditional and Roth IRAs).
+Then, you should be fully maxing out your company’s 401k matching policy, if they have one.
+If not, then you can contribute up to $6,000 ($7,000 if you’re over 50 years old) a year in an IRA (consider TD Ameritrade, which offers both traditional and Roth IRAs).
 Finally, you can then max out your 401k to the yearly maximum ($18,000).
 After that, consider investing in real estate or maybe a yacht.

 The Bottom Line